Ian Hornett Ian Hornett

 Self-publishing is not easy, but nor is running any business.
 And selling your own books is a business.
 With no business skills, you can feel alone, unsure, lost.
 As I said earlier – clueless.
 I have actually paid for some professional advice about book marketing. £75 for a call over Zoom is a small investment to be guided in, what I hope, is the right direction.
 There are plenty of people out there who I can pay to help, but I’m going to have to cost that up against the returns.

-If I keep using words like that, I might even convince myself I know what I’m doing.
+If I keep using phrases like that, I might even convince myself I know what I’m doing.

 Read More